khallaghi/proteun/README.md

 # Proteun

-simple electronic circuit analyzer.
+Simple electronic circuit analyzer.

-## instruction
+## Instruction
+In the root directory of project
-make sure you have nodejs on your computer then in the root directory of project: to install dependencies run:
+* make sure you have nodejs on your computer.

+* Install dependencies:
 ```
 npm install
 ```
-and then to run project:
+* Run project:
 ```
 npm start
 ```

-then enjoy.
+enjoy :)

+## License
+MIT